Fingerprinting and Background check Policies

 - Volunteer coaches for any Parish/Mission or Episcopal school

-Persons fingerprinted will not be required to be fingerprinted again for as long as they are continuously employed.
+Persons fingerprinted will not be required to be fingerprinted again for as long as they are continuously employed or volunteer.

-Parishes, institutions and schools are reminded that in addition to a background check based on fingerprinting, the person must complete an application of employment or an application designed for volunteers on the approved forms provided click here for an employee application or click here for a volunteer application .
-The Diocese also requires the parish or school to check all references of the individual before beginning any work or volunteer activities.If an employee or volunteer, in connection with their responsibilities in the Church, will be involved in any way in the finances of the organization for which they volunteer or will be employed, they will undergo a credit check using the background check release form (statutory credit check release form).
-If the employee will be driving any vehicle as a part of their responsibilities, a driving record check will be conducted using the background check release form (click here for form).
+- Check all references of the individual before beginning any work or volunteer activities.If an employee or volunteer, in connection with their responsibilities in the Church, will be involved in any way in the finances of the organization for which they volunteer or will be employed, they mus tundergo a credit check conducted by Oxford Documents Management.
+If the employee will be driving any vehicle as a part of their responsibilities, a driving record check will be conducted Oxford Document ,Management.
+Please contact Canon Chip Davis, firstname.lastname@example.org, with the employee’s full name and email address to begin either the credit check or driving record check.
 The Diocese requires that all background checks and applications should be placed in an employee’s personnel file and maintained for all volunteers.

 This memorandum applies to any entity that operates on any property under the authority of the Bishop of West Tennessee and employs anyone in any of the above listed categories.